|Lowest Recommended Age:||Kindergarten - 3rd Grade|

 |Movie Release Date:||June 13, 2014|

 “How to Train Your Dragon 2″ is all fans of the original were hoping and has a good shot at being not just the best animated film of the year but one of the best in any category and for any age.
 The visuals are stunning, with thrillingly vertiginous 3D swoops and soars as the human characters fly on their dragons.
-And sorry about this #tfious fans, but this film has the tenderest love scene in theaters right now, with an exquisitely beautiful song called “The Dancing and the Dreaming,” with lyrics by Shane MacGowan and music by Jon Thor Birgisson and John Powell.
+And sorry about this #tfios fans, but this film has the tenderest love scene in theaters right now, and an exquisitely beautiful song called “The Dancing and the Dreaming,” with lyrics by Shane MacGowan and music by Jon Thor Birgisson and John Powell.

 It gets off to a joyous, roller coaster-y start, with our old friends Hiccup (Jay Baruchel) and his best friend/sidekick, Toothless the dragon, who may be the last of his breed.
 Five years have passed since Hiccup taught the proud Vikings of his cold and stony town of Berk that dragons are to be cherished, not hunted.
 Hiccup’s burly father Stoick (Gerard Butler) is now very proud of his son, but does not always listen to him.
 Stoick wants Hiccup to follow him as leader of the community.
 But Hiccup is something of a loner, and would rather explore with Toothless and work on his maps than speak to the crowd or make decisions about what they should do.
 Hiccup’s girlfriend, Astrid (America Ferrara) is sympathetic.
 And she is pursuing her own dream, as we see in a rolicking, thrilling, and hilarious dragon race as the movie opens, part Quidditch, part mayhem.
 The Berkians may have a new appreciation and respect for dragons, but sheep, not so much.